SirToby-Gore/Tech-Project/README.md

 this holds videos for the project

 # Page lay out
 * The top banner has the title and says what the product is

 * There is scrolling images of the products

+* Then a sign up

+* Followed by a find out more

+* There is also a footer at the foot of the page